isabella232/experience-manager-headless-adaptive-forms.en/help/build-engaging-forms-using-core-components-and-headless-adaptive-forms-aem-forms-cloud-service.md

     ![](/help/assets/screenshot2028117229.png)

-    Once the above command is executed, wait for the `webpack compiled` message.
-The form is displayed in a browser tab.
+    Once the above command is executed, wait for the `webpack compiled` message and you are redirected to a AEM login page.

+1. Click **Sign in Locally (Admin Tasks only)** on the AEM login page.
+1. Enter the credentials for the created local user and the form is displayed in a browser tab.

     >[!NOTE]
     >